postfixadmin/postfixadmin/DOCUMENTS/Postfix-Dovecot-Postgresql-Example.md

 password_query = SELECT username AS user,password FROM mailbox WHERE username = '%u' AND active='1'

 # Query to retrieve user information, note uid matches dovecot.conf AND Postfix virtual_uid_maps parameter.
-user_query = SELECT '/var/mail/vmail/' || maildir AS home, 8 as uid, 8 as gid FROM mailbox WHERE username = '%u' AND active = '1'
+user_query = SELECT '/var/mail/vmail/' || maildir AS home, 8 as uid, 8 as gid FROM mailbox WHERE username = '%u' AND active = '1' AND sendonly ='0'
 ```